Sergei-Kalabin/garden/content/garden/vocabulary.md

 * Glass tiles — _LIGHT LEAKS THROUGH, DISTORTED BUT BEAUTIFULL. ● Personal._

 * ⊸Half-shaped heart — _One of the aspects of ⊸Transition.
 See [image⇢](https://www.instagram.com/p/B5lANxQi27A/) for reference. ●Personal._

+* Hidden time — *Concept of concealed space applied to time, e.g. a Hidden Hour between one day and the next.
+Sometimes I stumble on my hidden minutes early in the moring, not yet completely awake.
+It feels like I'm dozing off for substantial time but in actuality only a minute passes.*

 * ⊸House (the) — _⩍ → ⌂
 Looking at doors for long enough eventually leads inside of the house.